hrc2da/gym-distopia/project.md

 Concerns: Some of this difficulty is the result of the shared interface, as opposed to the problem itself.
 This is less of a problem in the kitchen domain.
 Also, maybe there is value in teaching the agent to escape bad states--how do we quantify the potential value this could offer and whether it is worth the extra training time?

 ## Reasonable Design in SKN
+Sophie's Kitchen Nightmares is a restaurant simulation game.
+Using the same block-based interface as Distopia, SKN designers lay out kitchen appliances and furniture to construct a restaurant, balancing outcomes like profit and customer ratings.

+## Additional Questions
+If we have a measure of "reasonableness" or "appropriateness", especially one driven by human-generated data, should we also use this to augment the reward?
+This recalls prior work on reward-shaping via preference learning.
+Note that a big difference between our approaches is that cherry-picking start states optimizes limited training time, reducing the policy space by ignoring policies that account for invalid start states.
+However, it does nothing to encourage the agent to avoid invalid or unreasonable states.
+Preference learning (and our future work on problem framing) does the latter.
+However, we can possibly support preference learning by providing access to a latent-space model of reasonable designs, e.g. by adding the discriminator to the reward function.

 ## GAN stuff